NZXT: Cases

 NZXT has been making PC cases since 2003, when they released the Guardian.
 In 2013, the Phantom 630, 530, and 410 were released.

 The S340 was released in 2016 and later featured a collaboration with Razer.
 The S340 was refreshed in 2016 with the S340 Elite, which featured a tempered glass side panel instead of the acrylic panel of the previous S340.
 A limited Hyper Beast edition of the S340 Elite was later released.
 Also in 2016, NZXT released the Manta - A mini-ITX chassis that featured radically different design compared to their case lineup at the time.
 Later NZXT and Razer stopped their partnership though.

 A new line of cases was released in October 2017, consisting of the H700, H400, and the H200.
 They are minimalist in design, and are constructed from steel with tempered glass side panels.
 The "i" variants of each case come with decorative LED lighting and a fan controller.

 A cheaper case, the H500, was added to the lineup in May 2018.

 The H-series cases were refreshed in May 2019.
 The new revisions introduced a front-panel USB-C port.
 One of the refreshed cases, the H510 Elite, added a second glass panel on the front of the case.

-In February 2020 NZXT released the H1, a compact form factor case.
-Several months later reports began to emerge of H1 cases catching fire, which were first reported on November 30, 2020 by Gamers Nexus, a popular PC hobbyist YouTube channel.
+In February 2020, NZXT released the H1 compact form factor case.
+Several months later reports began to emerge of H1 cases catching fire, which were first reported on November 30, 2020, by Gamers Nexus, a PC hobbyist YouTube channel.
 On February 2, 2021, NZXT removed the H1 case from their product lineup, until a permanent solution could be made.